xurgedigital/textrp-backend/README.md

 This repository contains the Control Layer for TextRP's modified Synapse server that allows for integration with the XRP Ledger (XRPL) to enable features and channels depending on NFT holdings of the users, and payment processing for messaging credit bundles in XRP and other XRPL tokens.

-## Technical Design

-The modified Synapse server includes a control layer that interfaces with the XRPL to enable the following features:
+The control layer is responsible for managing user accounts, messaging credit balances, and NFT holdings.
+It interfaces with the XRPL interface to process payments and detect NFT holdings.

 **Basic System Diagram**
 ![system_diagram](https://iili.io/HhoOcVs.md.png)

+## Technical Design

+TextRP instantiates a Synapse homeserver (https://github.com/matrix-org/synapse/) modified to interface with this control layer that interfaces with the XRPL to enable the following features:

 - Custom channels and themes based on NFT holdings: Users can customize their chat interface by holding specific NFTs.
 For example, holding a Slack and Twitter NFTs can enable those channels in the UI.
 This gives users complete control of their experience.